rnabioco/rbi-website/content/home/contact.md

 weight = 130  # Order that this section will appear.

 title = "Contact"
-subtitle = "Questions about the RBI?
+subtitle = "Questions about the RNA Bioscience Initiative?
 Get in touch!"

 # Automatically link email and phone?
 autolink = false